mavavilj/BareMusicFramework/README.md

 Is there a good way to develop plugins and other DSP using only 100% free and open source tools/libraries?

 https://www.kvraudio.com/forum/viewtopic.php?t=566455&start=15

+# Extra:

+For broad applicability, perhaps this could support a strictly typed language like Haskell.